==> Visiting this review from NZ? Read this article especially kiwi readers <==

 Want to see the Ecosa come to life before you go on to read all about it?
 Here’s a video of me and my husband unboxing ours after it arrived.

 This mattress has three internal layers.
-One of the things that really drew us to the Ecosa mattress when we were deciding what to purchase was the fact that you can adjust the firmness level by changing around the layers inside the mattress.
-We thought this sounded like a really clever design that would allow one mattress to cater for a variety of sleeping preferences and needs.
-Ecosa describes it as a “3 in 1 adjustable firmness mattress”.
-I’ll let you know what I think about that in the following section of this review.
-Let’s take a look at the breakdown of the materials and construction of the mattress:
+One of the things that really drew me to the Ecosa mattress when we were deciding what to purchase was the fact that you can adjust the firmness level by changing around the layers inside the mattress.

-Cover: the cover of the Ecosa mattress actually has two layers:
+Cover: the cover of the Ecosa mattress actually has two layers.
+In my 5 years of reviewing mattresses, this is still the only mattress I’ve seen that has this.

 - The removable, breathable outer which is machine washable